stck-lzm/badown/README.md

 ### todo
 Add more sites and resume paused download.
 Extend mega function with specific file in folder download.
 Add proxy support, else as an option or as a function with automatic grabber.
+Find a more stable solution for Zippyshare,
+(there is 5-ish line of code in js that needs to be interpreted in order to produce a number.
+This number protect the download link and need to be computed.
+The formula to get this number changes quite often.)